Blog

 What is a Token?

 As described previously, a token is a piece of data that stands in for another, more valuable piece of information.
-Tokens have virtually no value on their own they are only useful because they represent something valuable, such as a credit card primary account number (PAN) or Social Security number (SSN).
+A digital token serves as a secure substitute for sensitive information in digital systems.
+Tokens are placeholders that represent important data elements like a credit card PAN (primary account number) or Social Security number (SSN).

-Tokenization works by removing the valuable data from your environment and replacing it with these tokens.
-Most businesses hold at least some sensitive data within their systems, whether it be credit card data, medical information, Social Security numbers, or anything else that requires security and protection.
-Using tokenization, organizations can continue to use this data for business purposes without incurring the risk or compliance scope of storing sensitive data internally.
+Tokenization works by removing valuable data from your environment and replacing it with these tokens.
+Many businesses hold at least some sensitive data elements within their systems, whether it be credit card data, bank account numbers, medical records, or other financial assets that require security and protection.

 How is a Token Created in the Tokenization Process?

-When a business partners with a third party tokenization provider, the following 4 step process is initiated:
+When a business partners with a third-party tokenization provider, the following 4-step process is initiated:

 1. Data Transformation